leangjia/blender_docs/trunk/blender_docs/manual/addons/interface/context_menu.rst

 Dynamic Context Menu provides access to many of the menus found in the 3D View header.
 It also packs a few features of its own, such as the Cursor menu.
 Access Operator Search, Tools, Animation, Quick Favorites, Modifiers, Collections and more.
-It is context sensitive for the 3D View's modes and object sensitive based on object selected in Edit Mode.
+It is context sensitive for the 3D Viewport's modes and object sensitive based on object selected in Edit Mode.
 This add-on pairs well with the :doc:`/addons/interface/brush_menus`.